 The Stomach Vacuum—How To Do It

 Relax, we are not going to pump or vacuum your stomach.
-The Stomach Vacuum is an isometric contraction (tenses the muscle without moving it) of the Transversus Abdominus.
-A stronger Transversus Abdominus can create a stronger Valsalva Maneuver (the powerful exhale necessary to contract a muscle during an intense workload).
-This is one of the best exercises you can perform to shrink your waistline in a very short amount of time.
-Many can knock 2 to 4 inches off their midsection in as little as 3 weeks with this technique.
-Also, building this area of the abdominal muscle will help you gain more control over your "abs" and assist you better in explosive lifts.
-Stomach Vacuums take practice, but they are extremely effective.
+The stomach vacuum is an isometric contraction (tensing the muscle without moving it) of the transversus abdominis.
+A stronger transversus abdominis can create a stronger Valsalva maneuver (the powerful exhale necessary to contract a muscle during an intense workload).
+This is one of the best exercises you can perform to help shrink your waistline in a very short amount of time.
+Many can knock 2-4 inches off their midsection in as little as 3 weeks with this technique.
+Also, building this area of the abdominal muscle will help you gain more control over your core muscles and assist you better in explosive lifts.
+Stomach vacuums take practice, but they are extremely effective.

-To execute the Stomach Vacuum, stand upright and place your hands on your hips, and exhale all the air out of your lungs, completely.
+To execute the stomach vacuum, stand upright and place your hands on your hips, and completely exhale all the air out of your lungs.
 Expand your chest, and bring your stomach in as much as possible, and hold.
 Visualize trying to touch your navel to your backbone.
 One isometric contraction of "X" seconds is one repetition.

 Training Guide for the Stomach Vacuum

 Try incorporating the stomach vacuum into your training at least three times per week.
 An easy example to follow would be Monday, Wednesday, and Friday.